AlfrescoArchive/ttc-docs/workshop.md

 > curl http://{Gateway App URL}/ttc-rb-english-campaign/processed/activiti

-# System to System Integrations (Service Orchestration)
+# System to System Integrations

+As in every large scenario you will required some kind of Service Orchestration and Choreography.
+Right now all the Service connectors to external system are not present, so we need to plug them in.
+These microservices represent System to System integrations that will be orchestrated by the Marketing Campaigns buiness needs.
-Finally, as you will see when you try to consume data from the query service none of the processes are finishing, because they need other services to complete all the operations:
+As you will see, when you try to consume data from the query service none of the processes are finishing, because they need other services to complete all the operations:

 - Fork Rewards Connector [http://github.com/activiti/ttc-connectors-reward](http://github.com/activiti/ttc-connectors-reward)
 - Fork Ranking Connector [http://github.com/activiti/ttc-connectors-ranking](http://github.com/activiti/ttc-connectors-ranking)